topydo/topydo/README.md

 How to use
 ----------

-Currently, only the CLI is implemented.
-It's not a proper Python package yet that can be installed.
-To use Topydo, put your todo.txt file in the cli directory and run `Main.py` from there.
-You may want to create an alias with `ln -s Main.py t`.
+Install with

+  python setup.py build
+  python setup.py install

-You can make set some preferences in lib/Config.py, as long as configuration files are not supported.
+Before you do so, you can make set some preferences in lib/Config.py, as long as configuration files are not supported.
+This will be addressed soon.

+Once installed, you can run 'topydo'.

 Current status
 --------------